-While the supervisor and supervisory committee members are determining that the thesis has been completed to their satisfaction, the candidate emails draft copies of their Abstract and Curriculum Vitae (in MS Word) to the Director to review.
-For the abstract, please extract the abstract page from the SGS dissertation template and use it, preserving fonts and spacing; for the CV, use the template at the end of these Guidelines.
+The candidate first emails draft copies of their Curriculum Vitae and Abstract (in MS Word) to the Director to review.
 The Director will often suggest revisions to both - to the Abstract in particular.
 When these are approved, the candidate emails final PDF copies of their Curriculum Vitae and Abstract to the Director and the Graduate Assistant.

-The Abstract must not exceed 350 words (excluding title, name, etc.) and should list the degree or date as "expected" until after the Oral Examination has been successfully completed and the candidate is submitting the dissertation to the School of Graduate Studies (see the SGS website under "Abstract").
+The Abstract must not exceed 350 words (excluding title, name, etc.) and should list the degree or date as "expected," until after the Oral Examination has been successfully completed and the candidate is submitting the dissertation to the School of Graduate Studies (see the SGS website under "Abstract").
 The candidate's Academic CV should include their prospective PhD degree, thesis title, supervisor, and committee members.
 The Abstract and CV are used to secure an external appraiser, and therefore the CV should include related academic activities.